goeldner/swift-screenshot-scribbler/README.md

 ## Usage

 By default the tool places the caption on top and the screenshot on bottom of the image.
-It uses a white background, black text and a subtle shadow around the screenshot:
+It uses a white background, black caption and a subtle shadow behind the screenshot:

 ```
-$ scrscr --caption "Scribble this caption" --input example-input.png --output example-output-default.png
+$ scrscr --caption "Scribble this caption" --screenshot example-input.png --output example-output-default.png
 ```

 The layout may be customized with command line options.
 Following example defines all possible options including their default values: